Flag of the United Arab Republic: Later use

 Egypt continued to use the flag of the United Arab Republic until 1972, after it changed its official name to the Arab Republic of Egypt.
 It was briefly used by North Yemen between 27 September and 1 November 1962 during the North Yemen civil war and was used as the flag of the Syrian Arab Republic under Ba'athist rule between 1980 and 2024.

-In 1963, Iraq adopted a flag that was similar but with three stars, representing the hope that Iraq would join the United Arab Republic.
+In 1963, after the agreement over the formation of an United Arab Republic, both Iraq and Syria adopted a flag that was similar but with three green stars, representing the aspiration that Iraq and Syria would join a renewed United Arab Republic with Egypt.
+Under the agreement, the flag was planned to be the federation's flag.